Vedat Marathe Veer Daudle Saat: Casting

 Mahesh Manjrekar revealed the importance of casting for the role of Chhatrapati Shivaji Maharaj, aiming for someone younger and resembling the historical figure.
-While acknowledging his own portrayal of Shivaji Maharaj on-screen, Manjrekar sought a fresh face.
-Akshay Kumar was chosen for the role due to his physical resemblance, particularly his nose, which matched the sketches of Shivaji Maharaj.
-Additionally, Kumar's enthusiasm to portray the historical figure, coupled with his proficiency in Marathi, further solidified his suitability for the role.
+Akshay Kumar was chosen for the role due to his physical resemblance, particularly his nose, which matched the sketches of Shivaji Maharaj according to Manjrekar.
 At the launch event, alongside Kumar, other pivotal roles were also introduced, including Pravin Tarde, Hardeek Joshi, Vishal Nikam, Utkarsha Shinde, Jai Dudhane, Virat Madke, and Satya Manjrekar.
-The cast and their costumes were revealed by the makers in October 2022, but the commentators found their outfits unsatisfactory.
-Specially the trolls had given reactions that Satya Maharaj is not worthy of being a Mawla (soldiers of Shivaji).
-Satya Manjrekar, son of Mahesh Manjrekar, was going to play the role of Dattaji Page, the seven warriors in the film.
-Satya Manjrekar told in an interview "I've been part of this film since 2018, eagerly awaiting this moment.
-Despite not preparing initially, I remained committed, even as I juggled shooting for another project.
-The pandemic [COVID-19] caused delays, but now we're back on track.
-I've dedicated myself to this role, focusing on workouts, training at Salman Khan's gym, and foregoing other distractions.
-Today, I'm ready to give it my all."
+The cast and their costumes were revealed in October 2022.
+Satya Manjrekar, son of Mahesh Manjrekar, was chosen to play the role of Dattaji Page.
+According to Satya Manjrekar he has been part of this film since 2018.
 However, there are discussions indicating his departure from the film, with rumors suggesting that Aroh Velankar will take his place.

 Filming

 Principal photography of the film started in December 2022 in Mumbai.
 A 19-year-old crew member Nagesh Prashant Khobare from Hipparga, Solapur district, fell from the fortifications at Sajja Kothi area of Panhala fort while filming was ongoing.
 Despite efforts to rescue him, he sustained severe head and chest injuries and died on March 28, 2023, during treatment at a private hospital after battling for ten days.
 The film has also been filmed in Kolhapur.
 Originally Akshay Kumar planned to shoot for 7–8 days, but he has only been present for three days of shooting.
 In June 2024, half of the film's shooting was finished before filming halted due to financial issues stemming from a higher budget, prompting producer Wasim Qureshi to cease production.
+It was reported that the shooting had been finished by the end of April 2026.

 Release

-Theatrical

 The film originally slated for Diwali 2023, was rescheduled to avoid conflicting with Tiger 3.
 Additionally, it will be released in Marathi, Hindi, Tamil, and Telugu languages.